Fact Sheet: The University of Chicago Medicine

 - Radiation therapy clinical systems and technology that includes four linear accelerators and two wide-bore CT simulators for precise dose planning and delivery.
 All four linear accelerators are capable of providing intensity modulated radiation therapy (IMRT).
 Two of the four linear accelerators can also perform image-guided radiation therapy (IGRT) as well as stereotactic radiosurgery (SRS).

 - Both of the CT simulators are wide-bore units that can comfortably scan patients positioned with treatment set-up accessories, as well as plus-sized patients.
 State-of-the-art treatment planning software can fuse images from PET, CT, and other diagnostic modalities to facilitate precise planning.

 The DCAM provides the best possible setting for the healthcare of the future, bringing the latest medical technology and scientific know-how to each patient in the most convenient, efficient, and comforting environment imaginable.

-The University of Chicago Physicians Group, the largest group practice in the metropolitan area, includes more than 700 physicians, most of whom hold full-time faculty appointments at the University of Chicago.
+The University of Chicago Physicians Group, the largest group practice in the metropolitan area, includes about 900 physicians, most of whom hold full-time faculty appointments at the University of Chicago.
 Besides practicing at the University of Chicago Medicine Hyde Park campus and its off-campus locations, members of the physicians group provide a variety of services at other Chicago-area hospitals.

 University of Chicago Pritzker School of Medicine